rae-shaw/hashicorp_homework_r_shaw/terraform-getting-started.md

 # Getting Started with Terraform

 Terraform is the most popular language for defining and provisioning infrastructure as code (IaC).
-In this guide, you'll learn how to download and install Terraform, in addtion to some of the basic Terraform commands.
+In this guide, you'll learn how to download and install Terraform, in addition to some of the basic Terraform commands.

 ## Prerequisites